 – Phil Coulter

-Storytelling sits at the heart of everything Emma Langford does; interweaving her live performances, and shining through her recorded works.
-Hers is an inimitable, dreamy voice in the new wave of Irish folk.
+Emma Langford calls Limerick City in the West of Ireland home.
+Storytelling sits at the heart of everything this songwriter does; interweaving her live performances, and shining through her works.
+Hers is an inimitable, dreamy voice at the frontline of a new wave of Irish folk.

-Langford was awarded the RTÉ Folk Award for Best Emerging Artist in 2018, and in 2020 and 2021 was shortlisted for Best Folk Singer.
-She received the Music Network RESONATE residency, and Arts Council Agility Award in ’21 to support her continuing musical exploration of women in Irish history.
+Langford was awarded the RTÉ Folk Award for Best Emerging Artist in 2018, and in following years was twice nominated by the national broadcaster for Best Folk Singer.
+She received the Music Network RESONATE residency, and Arts Council of Ireland Agility Award in 2021 to support a continuing musical exploration of women in Irish history.
+Since 2017 Emma has

-2022 sees her back on the road, as well as collaborating with award-winning Irish conductor and composer Eimear Noone on work surrounding the legendary Gráinne Mhaol, Pirate Queen; and continuing her Arts Council supported research around Irish women in myth and history.
+In 2022 she is back on the road sharing work from her eclectic catalogue, and continuing her Arts Council supported research around Irish women in myth and history.